← Back to Grammar

 • Use formal commands appropriately in professional and polite contexts

-• Understand when to use usted/ustedes vs informal tú commands
+• Know when to use usted/ustedes vs informal tú commands

 Usted/Ustedes commands (also called the formal imperative) are used to give polite orders, instructions, or requests to people you address formally with "usted" (you singular formal) or "ustedes" (you plural formal).